 It’ll then take a further five days of trekking and exploring to reach the point where the abseil starts.
 During this time, you’ll see spectacular waterfalls, pink sandy beaches, rock formations and rolling hills, along with the diverse wildlife that inhabits this other world.
 After a day of rest (where yours guides will be setting up the abseil), you’ll be briefed and trained on all aspects of the descent.
 You will start the rappel very early in the morning when the longest pitches will be made and from which you’ll get the best views of the falls.
 You will camp on the rock face itself under a huge overhang, then continue the descent the next day.

 Abseil over: great work!
 Once down on the ground again, your team will have an arduous trek through the jungle to meet the Churun river.
 After a night in hammocks, you’ll take a curiara (motorized dugout canoe) to Canaima and stay in a jungle lodge right by the river.
 The next day you will board a flight to Ciudad Bolivar and then head back to Caracas.
-You’ll enjoy the team’s final-night celebratory dinner at a hotel near the airport and will be free to depart any time after breakfast the next morning on 01 February.
+You’ll enjoy the team’s final-night celebratory dinner at a hotel near the airport and will be free to depart any time after breakfast the next morning.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 The biggest challenges on this expedition will be scrambling and trekking the very steep route to the summit; dealing with the extreme exposure of abseiling off Angel Falls; and sitting in your harness for long periods.